pypi/warehouse/docs/blog/posts/2023-04-20-introducing-trusted-publishers.md

 about where a given file was published from in a verifiable way.

-Finally, although trusted publishers is currently limited to GitHub Actions, much of the underling work that went into making this feature possible is generalizable and not specific to a single publisher.
+Finally, although trusted publishers is currently limited to GitHub Actions, much of the underlying work that went into making this feature possible is generalizable and not specific to a single publisher.
 We're interested in supporting the ability to publish from additional services that provide OpenID Connect identities.

 ### Acknowledgements

 Funding for this work was provided by the Google Open Source Security Team, and much of the development work was performed by [Trail of Bits], with special thanks to contributor [William Woodruff].